Instructor of Visual Arts, Interlochen College of Creative Arts

 Full-time artist and co-owner of the Brenda J. Clark Gallery

 Brenda J. Clark is a full-time artist and co-owner of the Brenda J. Clark Gallery.
-The gallery is in its eleventh season and represents only her work.
+The gallery was established in 2003 and represents only her artwork.

-She is recognized for her bold individual feel for a scene that will challenge you.
+Clark is recognized for her bold individual feel for a scene that will challenge you.
 Her brilliant colors exist not to copy an appearance, but to reveal a meaning.
 Subtle undertones and rich textures make you pause and study.
-Brenda paints with acrylic on paper, wood and canvas in all sizes.
+Paintings are acrylic on paper, wood and canvas in all sizes.
 Her paintings begin and end on-location (outside) 99% of the time.

-Previously, Clark taught in the Department of Art at Michigan State University from 1989 -1999.
+Previously, Clark taught within the Department of Art at Michigan State University from 1989 -1999.
 She received a Bachelor of Arts in 1984 from Truman State University, Kirksville, Missouri, and a Master of Fine Arts in 1989 from Kent State University in Kent, Ohio.
-She resides in Leland with her spouse, Johnston M. Mitchell, and their two daughters: Helene Claire, ten, and Flora June, seven.
+She resides in Leland, Michigan, with her spouse, Johnston M. Mitchell, and their two daughters.
 She was born and raised in northeast Missouri.

 Perhaps I should describe myself as an emotional painter... a visceral person... who not only absorbs and wears the feelings of a scene, but wants to boldly, spontaneously, and freely portray a scene before it escapes me.
 The pace of my painting strokes... the color, length and thickness of each stroke... and each stroke's connection to others – each of these aspects of my expression play a role in creating the whole of a completed painting.
 Collectively, they represent the passionate reality that I observe.